cat4rcc/CASA_Guide/README.md

 Images won't load?
 Run the GetData.ipynb notebook and make sure the Images folder has downloaded.
 Still not seeing the images?
 Close the Guide and reopen it.

+File Already Exists: CASA has safety measures not to overwrite existing files.
+Either remove the pre-existing file or change the name of the file.

+File doesn't exist: There is something wrong with the name of the file CASA is trying to open.
+In a new cell, check the name of the file that is being called and check if it is consistent with the files existing in the directory.
+You can rename the file you want to open or update the name in the script.
+This is especially if images with 'double' extensions are generated (e.g., 'mask.mask' or '.cont.cont'